HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 Identity Providers **SHALL** only rely on their trained employees to perform as Trusted Referees, consistent with their published identity verification policy.

-Identity Providers **SHALL NOT** rely on third parties as Trusted Referees or Trusted Agents, to vouch for individuals, or to perform identity verification including on behalf of another person.
+Identity Providers **SHALL NOT** rely on third parties as Trusted Referees or Trusted Agents, to vouch for individuals, or to perform identity verification including on behalf of another person (this language is not intended to prohibit the use of documents processed by Notaries, which is generally an aspect of broader identity verification procedures that is broadly utilized by the industry today).

 Additionally, the IG aims to align with NIST guidelines for using Mobile Driver's Licenses (mDLs) as a means for authentication and/or identity verification of individuals.
 Note that as of this time, it is known that the evidence strength of mDLs may vary from state to state.